sictweb/bti425-2020/notes/week10.md

 ### Tuesday plan

-*Tuesday, March 17*
+*Tuesday, March 24 (after the pause)*

-Also this week, continue working on Assignment 2.
+Continue working on Assignment 2.

+Your professor will be available to help you online during your scheduled timeslot.
+Information about how this works is documented here:
+Prof. McIntyre's sections (to be posted)
+Prof. Alam's section (to be posted)

 <br>